 To keep fuel systems clean, TOP TIER Detergent Gasoline is recommended.
-See Fuel on page 9-42.
+See Fuel on page 9-39.

-If TOP TIER Detergent Gasoline is not available, one bottle of Fuel System Treatment PLUS, part number 88861013, added to the fuel tank at every engine oil change, can help.
+If TOP TIER Detergent Gasoline is not available, one bottle of Fuel System Treatment PLUS added to the fuel tank at every engine oil change can help.
 Fuel System Treatment PLUS is the only gasoline additive recommended by General Motors.
 It is available at your dealer.